mattj23/InteractiveReadLine/README.md

 ![Example](./docs/animations/password_bar.svg)

 #### TokenizedLine Formatters
-As has been mentioned, a formatter can be either a function which recieves a `LineState` object, or a function which recieves a `TokenizedLine` object.
-The `TokenizedLine` will be covered in more detail in the section on lexers, but this simple example shows how the lexer can be used to split the input text into tokens and a formatter can take advantage of that.
+As mentioned above, a formatter can receive either a `LineState` or a `TokenizedLine`.
+The `TokenizedLine` is covered in more detail in the section on lexers, but this simple example shows how a lexer can split the input text into tokens for a formatter to use.

-The following code example can be seen in further detail in [this demo](https://github.com/mattj23/InteractiveReadLine/tree/main/InteractiveReadLine.Demo/Demos/Formatters/TokenCustomFormatter.cs), but effectively it searches for tokens which match a valid hexidecimal number (digits 0 to 9 and letters a through f) and simultaneously displays it as capitalized and cyan.
-All other tokens are displayed exactly as they have been entered.
+The [complete demo](https://github.com/mattj23/InteractiveReadLine/tree/main/InteractiveReadLine.Demo/Demos/Formatters/TokenCustomFormatter.cs) searches for tokens that contain a valid hexadecimal number (digits 0 through 9 and letters a through f), then displays them in uppercase and cyan.
+All other tokens are displayed exactly as entered.

 ```csharp
 var pattern = new Regex(@"^[0-9a-fA-F]+$");